bryceschuebert/personalWebsite/README.md

   </a>
 </p>

-This is my personal website adapted from the brilliant Brittany Chiang's V4 website build.
+This is my personal website adapted from the brilliant Brittany Chiang's V4 build.